 2009 – 2011

-Although monitoring stations in Greater Sudbury provide useful information about general air quality, there is currently little or no information on air pollutant concentrations at street level and in high traffic areas of the city.
+Although monitoring stations in Greater Sudbury provide useful information about general air quality, in 2009, there was little or no information on air pollutant concentrations at street level and in high traffic areas of the city.

 · PM2.5 concentrations were, at times, substantially higher than those measured at the regional air quality index monitoring station on Ramsey Lake Road;